American Simmental Association Herdbook Online Services

 A new genetic evaluation was done in Nov/Dec.
 EPDs from this genetic evaluation are now in place, displayed on the web site and printed on registration certificates and other reports.
 (Effective 12/22/2016 pm)

-* SPRING 2017 THE LATE ENROLLMENT IS NOW OPEN
+* FALL 2017 THE ENROLLMENT IS NOW OPEN